Extended Producer Responsibility (EPR) for Packaging

 - The “polluter pays principle” will incentivize companies to reduce wasteful packaging and create greener products that can be easily recycled or reused.

 The Natural Resources Council of Maine led a multi-year campaign for the EPR for Packaging law in partnership with thousands of Maine people and youth activists, local businesses, municipal waste managers, cities and towns, state legislators, and dozens of organizations that make up the Environmental Priorities Coalition.
-Maine Department of Environmental Protection (DEP) staff also played an important role in crafting the new law and are beginning the process of implementing the program.
+The Maine Department of Environmental Protection's (DEP) staff also played an important role in crafting the new law and are heavily involved in the implementation of this product stewardship program.

 “The cost of recycling has skyrocketed, forcing Maine communities to abandon recycling efforts to stem huge price increases that fall on the property taxpayer.
 EPR for packaging is a step in the right direction by asking producers to be part of the solution.”